Instant Swap with Cashback

 Litecoin also uses Scrypt rather than Bitcoin's SHA-256 mining model.
 On top of that, its supply cap is 84 million coins, which changes how users think about issuance and scarcity even though both assets remain finite.

 The result is not that one asset replaces the other.
-It is that Litecoin keeps a practical role for users who want speed, lower-cost movement, and a cleaner fit for frequent transfer use-cases.
+It is that Litecoin keeps a practical role for users who want speed, lower-cost movement, and a cleaner fit for frequent transfer use-cases, whether they move crypto assets in real time or keep digital currency for long term holding.

 Litecoin is often framed as silver to Bitcoin's gold because it leans toward quicker, lower-cost transaction flow.